hoezhun130/hz_website/_tabs/about.md

 </style>

 ## whoami
 Information Security student at TARUMT.
 My journey into the world of CTFs began in 2023.
 I've had the chance to play with some amazing teams like [A1ph4_Sh4rk!](https://ctftime.org/team/167261), [M53](https://ctftime.org/team/211971) and [RE:UN10N](https://ctftime.org/team/307413/).
-I wouldn't be where I am today without my awesome seniors.
+I wouldn't be where I am today without my seniors.
 They kick-started my CTF journey and have always been there to provide training and guidance.
 Their support means the world to me, and I’m incredibly grateful for everything they’ve done.

 ## Memory Dump